heyitschun/cs-essentials/README.md

-Bare minimum, absolute, must-have computer science knowledge.
+Study notes and short implementations of the bare minimum, absolute, must-have computer science knowledge.
+The code is written in Python3.

 # Overview